selkovjr/dechrom/README.md

 <img src="doc/images/target.jpeg" width="220">

+The small size of a target like this is said to present problems at wide angles due to the proximity of the lens and the associated parallax.
+At my camera's widest setting, I had to shoot this 1m-wide target from about 70 centimeters in order to fill the frame.
+Lens calibration experts recommend the minimal object distance on the order of 10 meters.
+I interpret this recommendation as applicable to full-size sensors and lenses used by the experts, and I have found no indications of parallax shooting this target with Fuji HS50EXR, whose sensor (6.4 × 4.8 mm) must be one of the smallest you'll find in any camera.
+If the problem exists, it is likely of smaller magnitude than the chromatic aberration problem we're solving.

+At any rate, what really matters is that the scene you use for calibration is filled with prominent high-contrast features that will not be easily overcome with noise.
+The target I chose satisfies this requirement, but many other types, such as buildings, will also work.

 ### 1. Toss a coin

 This workflow will take you from a raw image to a first guesstimate of distortion coefficients.
-It is essentially the same workflow Daniel Blueman describes in his thesis, except it uses edge-detected derivatives of the calibration image instead of histogram-equalized ones, and, against Daniel's recommendation, the Nelder-Mead solver is used instead of L-BFGS-B for the simple technical reason that I was unable to get BFGS started on this problem.
+It is essentially the same workflow Daniel Blueman describes in his thesis, except in this instance, we use edge-detected derivatives of the calibration image instead of histogram-equalized ones, and, against Daniel's recommendation, the Nelder-Mead solver is used instead of L-BFGS-B &mdash; for the simple technical reason that I was unable to get BFGS going.

+The following diagram shows two entry points: one for the EXR data, and another one for conventional Bayer.
+The EXR array is composed of two interlaced Bayer arrays.
+They are interlaced in such a way that their combination can only be mapped to a rectangular grid if it is tilted 45°.
+The `dechrom` tool suite works equally well with both kinds of images; the only difference is the EXR-specific optimization whereby the black mask surrounding the tilted array is excluded from processing.
+Also, a Fuji-specific tool from another tool suite ([fuji-exr linear](https://github.com/selkovjr/fuji-exr)) is needed to produce the first linear interpolation of the EXR image.

+In either case, use a simple linear interpolation.
+Avoid AHD, bicubic, or any sophisticated interpolation method.
+They are all based on the assumption that color planes are aligned.

 ![optimization workflow](doc/images/optimization-workflow.png)